mlswg/mls-protocol/draft-barnes-mls-protocol.md

 In this document, we describe a protocol based on tree structures that enable asynchronous group keying with forward secrecy and post-compromise security.
+This document propose two approaches, one using "asynchronous ratcheting trees" {{art}}, the other using an asynchronous key-encapsulation mechanism for tree structures called TreeKEM.
-The use of "asynchronous ratcheting trees" {{art}} allows the members of the group to derive and update shared keys with costs that scale as the log of the group size.
+Both mechanisms allow the members of the group to derive and update shared keys with costs that scale as the log of the group size.
 The use of Merkle trees to store identity information allows strong authentication of group membership, again with logarithmic cost.